Elhassan29/FlexyStepper/README.md

 # New Functions:
 >   void setInitialSpeedInStepsPerSecond(float InitialSpeedInStepsPerSecond);

+to Set Desired Initial Speed in Steps/Seconds
 >	void setFinalSpeedInStepsPerSecond(float FinalSpeedInStepsPerSecond);

+to Set Desired Final Speed in Steps/Seconds
 >	void setInitialSpeedInRevolutionsPerSecond(float InitialSpeedInRevolutionsPerSecond);

+to Set Desired Initial Speed in Revolutions/Seconds
 >	void setFinalSpeedInRevolutionsPerSecond(float FinalSpeedInRevolutionsPerSecond);

+to Set Desired Final Speed in Revolutions/Seconds
 >	void setInitialSpeedInMillimetersPerSecond(float InitialSpeedInMillimetersPerSecond);
+>
+to Set Desired Initial Speed in Millimeters/Seconds
 >	void setFinalSpeedInMillimetersPerSecond(float FinalSpeedInMillimetersPerSecond);

+to Set Desired Final Speed in Millimeters/Seconds
+> getFinalSpeedInSteps();

+Return (float) Final Speed in Steps/Second
 ## How to use:
 Just Initialize your Initial and Final Speed Anytime